Google introduces generative AI to its search engine

 At Google I/O, the company announced new generative AI features to its trademark search engine.

-This feature will be available in Labs and will be rolling out in the coming weeks.
+This feature will be available in Labs and rolling out in the coming weeks.

 Today we’re opening sign-ups to Search Labs for U.S. English users, and we’ll expand availability over time.
 Tap the Labs icon in the latest version of the Google app or Chrome desktop to join the waitlist or go to https://t.co/BfJ8KhzzYz. #GoogleIO pic.twitter.com/GR9EtUxhHo